Nina Simone Childhood Home, Tryon, North Carolina

 • Location: Tryon, North Carolina

-Nina Simone’s distinctive voice, sultry blend of classical, blues, and gospel music, and penchant for activism have ensured that the artist’s decades-long legacy still endures today.
+Nina Simone’s distinctive voice, powerful blend of classical, blues, and gospel music, and passionate civil rights activism ensured that her decades-long legacy endures.

 1969 publicity photo of Nina Simone